2008–2009 Sri Lankan Army Northern offensive: Probing the LTTE bunker lines

-In its plans the SLA adopted new operation tactics and strategic approaches.
-The Army opened several battle fronts all over the LTTE controlled areas in Vanni.
-The clear target of the battle was the Elephant Pass.
-The three main FDLs, Muhamalai, Nagarcoil and Kilali Forward Defense Lines, in Jaffna district, were hit at the same time along with the FDLs in Vavuniya and Mannar districts.
-Over the next weeks and months army units were sent toward LTTE bunker lines in attempts to destroy LTTE bunker positions.
-By the end of February, although the SLA managed to destroy at least 250 LTTE bunkers they were only able to advance a few kilometers into rebel territory.
+The SLA adopted new operational tactics for the battle opening several battle fronts across LTTE-controlled areas in Vanni.
+The target of the battle was the Elephant Pass.
+The Muhamalai, Nagarcoil and Kilali Forward Defence Lines, the three main FDLs in Jaffna district, were hit at the same time along with the FDLs in Vavuniya and Mannar districts.
+Over the next weeks, Army units were sent towards LTTE bunker lines in an attempt to the positions.
+By the end of February, although the SLA managed to destroy at least 250 LTTE bunkers, it was only able to advance a few kilometres into LTTE controlled territory.
 However, the SLA were still slowly advancing on the A-9 highway which directly leads toward Elephant Pass.
 The SLA issued several calls to the LTTE to surrender before the Army's advances.

-On February 20, SLA forces staged their most intense attack yet on the LTTE bunker lines.
-In heavy fighting 92 rebels and 3 soldiers were killed according to the government.
+On February 20, SLA forces staged its most intense attack on the LTTE bunker lines.
+In heavy fighting 92 rebels and three soldiers were killed according to the government.
 Another 20 soldiers were wounded and five bunkers were destroyed.
 More intense fighting also flared up on March 5.
 Major engagements all along the de facto border separating territory held by the LTTE occurred and on March 8, SLA troops, backed by helicopter gunships, pushed across the front lines using tanks, mortars and artillery.
-84 Rebels and 11 soldiers were killed during the close-quarters combat over those three days and nine rebel bunkers were destroyed and another four captured.
+Eighty four rebels and 11 soldiers were killed during the close-quarters combat over those three days and nine rebel bunkers were destroyed and another four captured.

-On March 22, a floating mine or a suicide attack off the northern coast of Sri Lanka claimed the lives of 10 Sri Lankan seamen.
-None of their bodies were ever recovered.
+On March 22, a floating mine or a suicide attack off the northern coast of Sri Lanka killed 10 Sri Lankan seamen.
+None of their bodies were recovered.

 By early April government soldiers were battling tropical illnesses brought on by heavy rains.
 About 500 troops affected by dengue fever and the mosquito-borne chikungunya virus were being treated at hospitals.
 Also, their offensive operations against LTTE frontlines stalled.

-Mid-April offensive operations against the LTTE continued and dozens of Tiger bunker positions were overrun.
+Mid-April offensive operations against the LTTE continued and dozens of LTTE bunker positions were overrun.